ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-25-creating-a-shortcut-keys-using-PERSONAL-XLSB.md

 Before you would be able to use shortcut keys for them, you need to assign shortcut keys to each macro.

 First, you will need to make the PERSONAL.XLSB visible.
 Under the View ribbon, click Unhide and double-click on PERSONAL.
-This is because changing macro options such as adding the shortcut key is only allowed when the workbook where the macros are stored is visible.
+This is because changing macro options such as **adding the shortcut key is only allowed when the workbook where the macros are stored is visible**.

 ![unhide-personal-macro-file](/images/unhide-personal-macro-file.png)